jbpauly/smart-simulation/app/markdown/setup_smart_subscription.md

 #### What is a Smart Subscription?

-Simply put Paul Graham, "[it's] like streaming for stuff."
+Simply put by Paul Graham, "[it's] like streaming for stuff."
 More on the [it] later.

 The differentiation between digital and physical streaming lies in the balance of supply and demand.
 All parties can be happy with over-supply in the digital world.